Knowledge Distillation

 Knowledge Transfer between Student and Teacher.

-The transferring of the generalization ability of the cumbersome model to a small model can be done by the use of class probabilities produced by the cumbersome model as “soft targets” for training the small model.
+The transferring of the generalization ability from the cumbersome model to a small model can be done by using the class probabilities produced by the cumbersome model as “soft targets” for training the small model.
 For this transfer stage, we use the same training set or a separate “transfer” set as used for training the cumbersome model.
-When the cumbersome model is a large ensemble of simpler models, we can use arithmetic or geometric mean of their individual predictive distributions as the soft targets.
+When the cumbersome model is a large ensemble of simpler models, we can use the arithmetic or geometric mean of their individual predictive distributions as the soft targets.
 When the soft targets have high entropy, they provide much more information per training case than hard targets and much less variance in the gradient between training cases, so the small model can often be trained on much less data than the original cumbersome model while using a much higher learning rate.

 Distillation